 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Christina.
-Before:"Do you need to go potty?
-Then GO to the bathroom RIGHT NOW!
-Don't just stand there holding yourself.
-Run as fast as you can.
-RUN!!!
-Get on the potty before it . . .
+Today’s guest post is by DeLee.
+A few months before my daughter turned 2, she developed a habit of tugging at her hair.
+'No big deal', I thought, 'It's a phase kids go through.'
+Fast forward about . . .

 Friday Finds

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Anonymous NCO.
-When people are asked why they joined the military, they often give different answers.
-Some will say for adventure and to see the world.
-A majority would say it was a . . .
+Today’s guest posts is by Anonymous.
+My sister died at the age of 30.
+Just like she predicted she would.
+We all teased her, called her a hypochondriac, and laughed about her past worries of brain tumors . . .

-What I want you to know about being a safe family
+What I want you to know about verbal abuse

 - Newer Posts